liushuyu6666/leetcode_top_inverview_questions/java/readme.md

    - don't find the min of the hashmap, try to scan the String again.
    - don't use the hashmap since the string only contains lowercase english letters.

+2. String_to_integer:
+    - the only possible position that the symbol will appear is the first non-zero character, if not, any '+' or '-' after that position will be regard as normal character.
+So, we need to test the symbol at that place, don't combine the test of symbol and digit together, which will complicate the testing.

+#### auxiliary function
+1. String:
+    - Character.isDigit(c)
+    - Character.isLetter(c)

+2. Integer:
+    - Integer.MAX_VALUE
+    - Integer.MIN_VALUE

 #### take care:
 1. First_unique_character_in_string: